chalkygames123/front-end-template/README.md

 A template for building static websites powered by gulp and webpack.

-## Requirements
+## Prerequisites

-Make sure that the latest Active LTS version of Node.js installed.
+Make sure you have the latest Active LTS version of Node.js installed.
 If you are using [nvm](https://github.com/creationix/nvm) it can be done with:

 ```bash
 $ nvm install # or nvm i
 ```

-Also, make sure that [Yarn](https://yarnpkg.com) installed since some scripts depend on it.
+Also, make sure you have [Yarn](https://yarnpkg.com) installed since some scripts depend on it.

 ## Setup